If you see a fire, call 9-1-1 to report it.

 Open burning is any fire that is not contained within a firepit, campfire, burn barrel, fireplace, barbecue or smudge fire.

-Leduc County issues free fire permits to individuals conducting open burns between March 1 and Oct.
-31. You can get a fire permit for open burning at no charge from a designated fire guardian in Leduc County.
+Leduc County issues free fire permits to rural residents conducting open burns between March 1 and Oct.
+31. Please note rural residents in subdivisions cannot have open burns.

 Open burning is allowed in the County, except in the following areas, as listed in the Burning Bylaw:

+You must follow all requirements of the fire permit, including monitoring the fire attended at all times and completely extinguishing the fire when the burn is complete.
 You do not need a fire permit for open burns between Nov.
 1 and Feb.
-28 (unless you are in the Nisku Business Park), but you should follow our guidelines for burning in colder months.
+28 (unless you are in the Nisku Business Park), but you should follow our guidelines for burning in colder months. |

 Fire guardians are volunteers in the community.
 As a result, they may not be able to respond to requests immediately.
 Contact a fire guardian in your fire district to get your permit; Leduc County councillors are also fire guardians.